jboyce1/ppsCTF/classes/SSHerlock/SSHerlock.md

 # Part 2: SSH into Another Computer with X11 Forwarding

+X11 (the X Window System) is a network-transparent graphics system that allows programs to run on one computer while displaying their graphical interface on another.
+When used over SSH with X11 forwarding, every window update, mouse movement, and keyboard event is sent across the network, making it much louder, slower, and more bandwidth-intensive than a simple text terminal.
+Because of this overhead, X11 is rarely the best default choice for remote work; experienced users rely on the terminal for speed and stealth, using X11 only when a graphical tool is truly necessary.

-For this, you will almost cerainly need to turn on X-11 forwarding. check to see if you have sudo priviledges to adjust the ssh_config file, you need to have sudo priviledge:
+For this, you will almost cerainly need to turn on X-11 forwarding and adjust the config file.

+Check to see if you have sudo priviledges to adjust the ssh_config file, you need to have sudo priviledge:

 `whoami`

--gives the output of what your device knows you as `sudo -l`
+-gives the output of what your device knows you as

+`sudo -l`

 -gives the list of users with sudo permission.

 <div style="text-align: center;">